The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 When travelling in France, you must follow these COVID-19 safety rules:

-The information above was last checked on 28/07/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Berlin and Paris before travelling.
+The information above was last checked on 27/10/2021.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Berlin to Paris before travelling.